wadefagen/waf.cs.illinois.edu/index.md

 ---

-### New Course: Data Science Discovery (STAT/CS/IS 107)
+### Spring 2020: Data Science Discovery

-I have been passionate about bringing an understanding of computing and data to the world!
-For the past year, I have been developing a new Introduction to Data Science with [Karle Flanagan](https://karleflanagan.github.io/website/) from the Department of Statistics.

-This is, without a doubt, the best course I have ever built and so excited to be **offering it for the first time** in Fall 2019 as STAT/CS/IS 107!
+I am passionate about bringing an understanding of computing and data to the world!
+This is, without a doubt, the best course I have ever built.
+If you're at The University of Illinois, join me in Spring 2020 in STAT/CS/IS 107:

 <a href="http://courses.las.illinois.edu/fall2019/stat107/" class="card">
     Find out more about Data Science Discovery (STAT 107) &gt;&gt;